MistaAsh/WikiExtractor/README.md

 This is WikiExtractor!
 A simple and easy to use Python-based Web Scraping tool that can be used to extract information from Wikipedia pages.

+As an added feature we have also included a simple pdf extractor that uses the Tesseract OCR engine to extract text from pdf files.

 ## Installation
 To contribute and work on the repository, you need Python installed on your system.
 If you do not have Python installed, you can install it from [here](https://www.python.org/downloads/).